-- Church of the Living God – The Christian church belongs to the God who is real, alive.
-It obeys the God who actually is alive.
-As opposed to the churches, philosophies, religions, ideologies that follow gods that are dead (pagans), ideas that are of men, religions that honor false gods, human traditions, man-made deities.
+- Church of the Living God – The Christian church belongs to and obeys the God who is real and alive.
+This as opposed to the churches, philosophies, religions and ideologies that follow gods that are dead (pagans), ideas that are of men, religions that honor false gods, human traditions and man-made deities.

-- Pillar and Support of the Truth – The idea is that the main role of God's household, the Living God's church, is to be the depository and promoter of God's truth.
-The church preserves the truth, defends the truth, proclaims the truth.
-The "truth" that he talks about here is explained more in detail in the next verse where he will refer to "truth" as "the mystery of godliness."
+- Pillar and Support of the Truth – The idea is that the main role of God's household, the living God's church, is to be the depository and promoter of God's truth.
+The church preserves the truth, defends the truth and proclaims the truth.
+The "truth" that he talks about here is explained in greater detail in the next verse where he will refer to "truth" as "the mystery of godliness."

 By common confession,

 - I Timothy 3:16a

 This is a way of saying "as the church is in the habit of saying or singing," or "as I often say."
 The idea is that Paul may be quoting a popular hymn or psalm that was said or sung by the early church which summarized the great truths contained in the gospel message.

 At first he says "truth," now he refers to this "truth" that the church is to preserve and proclaim as "the mystery of godliness."
 Two ways of saying the same thing.
 The "gospel" is the truth, is the mystery!

 - Truth - in that the gospel explains who the true God is, what man's true condition is, how God has saved man from condemnation, what happens after death and who God sent as the true Savior.

 - Mystery - This truth about God, man's condition, salvation and the future was not known in its entirety until it was revealed by Jesus Christ.